OctopusDeploy/docs/src/pages/docs/approvals/index.md

 - Automatically create normal change requests at deployment time.
 Octopus pauses the deployment until the appropriate approvals are complete.
 - Let Octopus do the work for you by automating the transition between stages in the change request once created, leaving a deployment record in ServiceNow.
 - Use change templates to auto-create standard change requests to reduce manual work and control what information is populated.
-- Ensure “Change Windows” are honored on existing change requests so deployments won’t execute until the specified time window.
+- Ensure “Change Windows” are honored on existing change requests so deployments won't execute until the specified time window.
 - Add work notes to change requests with information about deployment start and finish time and whether it was successful or not.
 - View and export audit logs of controlled deployments for easy compliance and post-deployment reconciliation.